-1. Length of ownership How long have you owned the proper ty?
-Feb 2002 2.
-Council tax Which Council Tax band is your prope erty in?
+1. Length of ownership How long have you owned the property?
+41 years, 11 months 2.
+Council tax Which Council Tax band is your property in?
 (Please tick one) 3.
-Parking What are the arrangements for parking (Please tick all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify): ng at your property?
-4. Conservation area Is your property in a designated Consof special architectural or historical in appearance of which it is desirable to terest, the character or ✓ Yes ☐ No ☐ Don't know
+Parking What are the arrangements for parking at your property?
+(Please tick all that apply) • Garage - Allocated parking space • Driveway - Shared parking • On street • Resident permit • Metered parking • Other (please specify): 4.
+Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-5. Listed b Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
-Alterati ons/additions/extensions a. structural provision If you hav your time in the property, have you carried out any lalterations, additions or extensions (for example, of an extra bath/shower room, toilet, or bedroom)? ve answered yes, please describe below the changes a have made: ☐ Yes ☑ No If you have by the pure as possibute If you do ou obtain planning permission, building warrant, on certificate and other consents for this work?
-We answered yes, the relevant documents will be needed inchaser and you should give them to your solicitor as soon le for checking.
-Inot have the documents yourself, please note below who e documents and your solicitor or estate agent will arrange them: ☐ Yes ☐ No b. glazing in had replacement windows, doors, patio doors or double istalled in your property? ve answered yes, please answer the three questions ☐ Yes ☑ No (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor agent. solicitor or estate
+- 5. Listed t ouildings building i roperty a Listed Building, or contained within one (that is a recognised and approved as being of special architectural cal interest)?
+Yes 6.
+Alterati ions/additions/extensions а. structura g your time in the property, have you carried out any I alterations, additions or extensions (for example, of an extra bath/shower room, toilet, or bedroom)? ve answered yes , please describe below the changes □ Yes ⊠ No u have made: ou obtain planning permission, building warrant, on certificate and other consents for this work?
+Yes No by the pu ve answered yes, the relevant documents will be needed urchaser and you should give them to your solicitor as soon ole for checking. - not have the documents yourself, please note below who e documents and your solicitor or estate agent will arrange them: b. a had replacement windows, doors, patio doors or double nstalled in your property? □ Yes ⊠ No If you ha below: ve answered yes, please answer the three questions (i) Were the replacements the same shape and type as the ones you replaced?
+Yes No (ii) Did this work involve any changes to the window or door openings?
+Yes No (iii) Pleas approxim o doors (with Please give any guarantees which you received for this work to your sol agent.

-7. Central heating a.
+7. Central heating а.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
+Gas-fired.
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions ✓ Yes ☐ No ☐ Partial Gas-fired below: (i) When was your central heating system or partial central heatinstalled?
-Pre- 2001 ing system (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: Was covered by Scottish Power until Oct 2022 ☐ Yes ☑ No (iii) When was your maintenance agreement last renewed?
-(Pleas month and year). e provide the 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes ☑ No 9.
+If you have answered yes , please answer the three questions below: ∑ Yes ☐ No ☐ Partial (i) When was your central heating system or partial central heatins installed?
+41 years, 11 months ago - New Boiler installed 5 years ago ng system (ii) Do you have a maintenance contract for the central heating system?If you have answered yes, please give details of the company with which you have a maintenance contract: Scottish Gas ⊠ Yes □ No (iii) When was your maintenance agreement last renewed?
+(Pleas month and year).
+January 2024. e provide the 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? 🖾 No 9.
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ☐ Yes ☑ No If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☐ No b.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it? ⊠ Yes □ No If you have answered yes , is the damage the subject of any outstanding insurance claim? □ Yes ⊠ No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes , please give details: ☐ Yes ☑ No
+If you have answered yes, please give details: □ Yes ⊠ No